wonsunahn/CS1632_MonkeySim_ExtraCredit/README.md

 1. Create a memory profile after you do all the Exercise 4 optimizations, but before you do any optimizations to reduce memory consumption.
 First, insert the 30 second sleep at the beginning of the main method like you did for Exercise 4 to make profiling easier.
-Then launch the application using the followng commandline:
+Then launch the application using the following commandline:

    ```
    java -cp target/classes edu.pitt.cs.MonkeySim 1000000